pelavarre/xshverb/README.md

 ### |head -0x10

-Classic Head accepts decimal, and decimal with leading zeroes, but not hex
+Classic Head accepts decimal, and decimal with leading zeroes, but not hex.
+Classic Linux Tail does the same

+    % seq 99 |head -0010
+    ...
+    10
+    %

     % seq 99 |head -0x10
     head: illegal line count -- 0x10
     %

-Classic Tail does the same

 ### |sort

-Classic Sort takes this as a sort by the locale's collation order, unlike
+Classic Sort takes goes by your Locale's Collation Order

+    % echo A a Z z |tr ' ' '\n' |sort a
+    A
+    z
+    Z
+    %

+    % locale |grep ^LC_COLLATE=
+    LC_COLLATE="en_US.UTF-8"
+    %

+Unlike our much preferred default

     |LC_ALL=C sort